solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ------------------ Execute Calldata ------------------
   0xe38335e500000000000000000000000000000000000000000000000000000000000000a0000000000000000000000000000000000000000000000000000000000000012000000000000000000000000000000000000000000000000000000000000001a00000000000000000000000000000000000000000000000000000000000000000eff0dbf88af0664ed6d8db81251aaaeac77a977f015bb9bf3d34c91b1bf988a60000000000000000000000000000000000000000000000000000000000000003000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c0000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a1465000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c00000000000000000000000000000000000000000000000000000000000000030000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000000e0000000000000000000000000000000000000000000000000000000000000016000000000000000000000000000000000000000000000000000000000000000440ffb1d8b0000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a14650000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000044095ea7b3000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000004447e7ef240000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a1465000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
 ```

+If a password was provided to the wallet, the script will prompt for the password before broadcasting the proposal.

 It's crucial to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON file and must be manually added to ensure accuracy.